-Cage diving alter the shark’s natural behavior
+Cage diving alters the shark’s natural behaviour

 It can encourage interaction with humans and increase attacks on swimmers and surfers.

-Marine biologists concede that even small differences in shark behavior can have a deleterious effect on surfers.
+Marine biologists concede that even small differences in shark behaviour can have a deleterious effect on surfers.
 But since 2007 when they started studying and tracking sharks in the Gansbaai area they have noticed that a common trend seems to be for more experienced sharks to become bored with the cage diving boats and not to return, focusing on natural prey sources like the Cape fur seals and seasonally abundant fish species instead.
 The younger and less mature sharks like to play with the fake seal.
 The sharks also do not live in the bay permanently but only spend a couple of weeks or a few months out of a year there.
 Then they move inshore and patrol sandy beaches whilst they migrate – and will do this regardless of what happens next to the diving boat.